 Ngorongoro Farm House offers 50 room cottages with ample space inside, built on the style of an old colonial farm and rustically decorated with local materials and full of details of good taste, with the purpose of offering clients an imaginary journey to the life of the days gone.
 Ngorongoro Farm House is a perfect stopover within any safari in the Northern Circuit of Tanzania and a privileged place to visit the Crater or enjoy a bunch of activities: Like a walking safari to the adjacent forest leading to the Oldeani Volcano or an excursion to the nearby Lake Eyasi in the Rift Valley, still inhabited by a tribe of hunter-gatherers, the Hadzabe, a relic of ancient times who still follow a style of life similar to the humans who inhabited the Earth before the discovery of agriculture.

-Nasikia Tarangire Ndovu Camp is located in the heart of Tarangire, Tanzania’s wild land and landscapes.
-The camp is comprised of 7 mobile tents established in Tarangire during it’s most incredible time – 15th June – 31st Oct.
+Nasikia Tarangire Ndovu Camp is located in the heart of Tarangire, showcasing the best of Tanzania’s wild adventures.
+The camp is comprised of only 7 mobile tents, available in Tarangire during its most appealing time of year, June 15th to October 31st.
 During these dry months, the massive elephants herds travel through the corridor between Manyara and Tarangire and spend their time in and around the park.
-This is because of their ability to uncover permanent sources of fresh water.
-Nasikia endeavors to retain the uniqueness and intimacy of the camp, while being directed by the location, wildlife and other factors of responsible tourism.
+This is because of their incredible ability to uncover permanent sources of fresh water.
+Nasikia vows to retain the uniqueness and intimacy of the camp, while respecting the direction of the location, wildlife and other factors of sustainable tourism.

 Karama Lodge is an eco-friendly lodge located in Arusha, Tanzania and is the perfect home base for a Tanzania Safari or a restful night's sleep before climbing Mt.
 Kilimanjaro.
 The lodge itself consists of twenty-two unique en-suite cabins on stilts to ensure privacy and spectacular views of the landscape below and beyond.
 All cabins have a verandah with views of Mt.
 Kilimanjaro and Mt.
 Meru.
 Situated at the top of the lush and serene Suye Hill, Karama Lodge is a unique lodge with a rustic, yet comfortable, ambience providing a personalized service in a relaxing atmosphere.
 It is a peaceful secluded respite where you can enjoy the beauty around you to the sounds of the surrounding forest.